Decipher100Eyes/code4rena-size/README.md

-# If lender make loan offer with maxDudate < yieldCurve.tenors[0] + block.timestamp, every sellCreditLimit order for this loan offer reverts
+# If lender make loanOffer with maxDudate < yieldCurve.tenors[0] + block.timestamp, every sellCreditLimit order for this loanOffer reverts

 ## Root cause and summary

-When borrowers sell credit with a market order, they select a loan offer and submit their desired tenor.</br>
+When borrowers sell credit with a market order, they select a loanOffer and submit their desired tenor.</br>
 In case of secondary trade, this tenor is calculated with existing debtPosition duedate.</br>
 https://github.com/code-423n4/2024-06-size/blob/main/src/libraries/actions/SellCreditMarket.sol#L84